farleyoli/tour/01/exercises.md

 **Note:** You are required to implement the `CharAnalyzer` class and the specified member functions.
 This problem tests your understanding of pointers, arrays, and const correctness in C++.
 The operations should not modify the original string.

-# Problem B: Custom Control Flow and Input Handling
+# Problem F: Custom Control Flow and Input Handling

 **Concepts Tested:**
 - Control Structures (if-statements, switch-statements)